imix8/Ascend/README.md

 The project is structured around a single-page Taipy GUI application, with the backend processing powered by OpenCV for image and video analysis, and YOLOv8 from Ultralytics for pose estimation (implicitly used through model predictions).
 Critical design decisions are as follows:

-1. **Edge Detection**:  We used open-cv's edge detection algorithm to detect the edges of climbing holds.
+1. **Edge Detection**:  We used OpenCV's edge detection algorithm to detect the edges of climbing holds.
 The image was first rasterized into discrete colors to simplify the process of detecting climbing hold edges and also to split up each colored hold into different image masks.

 2. **Image masks**:  The image masks used edge detection once again to get the bounding boxes of the holds.
 We could then detect whether or not a persons hand, foot, or limb was touching a climbing hold by checking if its position is inside the bounding box.

+3. **Keypoint Detection**:  The YOLOv8 model by Ultralytics provided key data about different limbs of a body using their pose prediction model.
+Using the limb data, we were able to estimate the center of mass of the climber and point out when they were most at risk of losing their balance or exerting more energy.
+The logic was if the center of mass ever extends past one of the feet of the climber, then they'll have to exert wasted force to stay on the wall.

 ## Development and Contribution